Itisfilipe/ccdakit/docs/guides/hl7-guide/sections/index.md

 ## All 29 C-CDA Sections

-pyccda implements all 29 sections defined in C-CDA Release 2.1.
+ccdakit implements all 29 sections defined in C-CDA Release 2.1.
 Sections are organized into three categories based on their clinical purpose and usage patterns.

 ---